-From the director of: ‘The Ring’ and the first three entries in ‘The Pirates of the Caribbean’ series, Gore Verbinski.
-Comes ‘Rango,’ an animated-western featuring a bizarre cast of comedically-grotesque animals, and although that strange concept may not sound as if it couldn’t possibly work, ‘Rango’ is without a doubt one of my favourite animated films in recent memory.
-As the film’s entertaining story and classic western visuals make the film an incredibly fun watch, regardless of your age.
+From the director of: ‘The Ring’ and the first three entries in ‘The Pirates of the Caribbean’ series, Gore Verbinski, comes ‘Rango,’ an animated western featuring a bizarre cast of comedically grotesque animals.
+And even though that strange concept may not sound as if it couldn’t possibly work, ‘Rango’ is without a doubt one of my favourite animated films in recent memory, as the film’s entertaining story and classic western visuals make the film an incredibly fun watch, regardless of your age.

 Plot Summary: When ‘Rango,’ an ordinary pet chameleon accidentally winds-up in the small town of: ‘Dirt’ following a car accident, he begins to realise the dry, lawless outpost is in desperate need of a new sheriff.
 Being the talented actor that he is, ‘Rango’ poses as the answer to their problems…

 ‘Rango’ is also one of the rare animated films which actually has some pretty stunning cinematography, as all of the film’s animated cinematography is very reminiscent of classic westerns.
-From extreme close-ups of character’s faces during stand-offs, to wide-shots of the barren desert, to even close-ups of hanging broken bottles on a porch, every-shot really adds to the narrative, whilst also displaying the film’s large variety of distinct locations.
+From extreme close-ups of character’s faces during stand-offs, to wide-shots of the barren desert, to even close-ups of broken bottles hanging above a door-frame, every-shot really adds to the narrative, whilst also displaying the film’s large variety of distinct locations.
 Truly utilising the limitless potential of animated cinematography.
-Legendary cinematographer, Roger Deakins, who worked on iconic films like ‘The Shawshank Redemption,’ ‘No Country for Old Men’ and ‘Skyfall’ in the past, was even consulted when it came to the film’s cinematography.
+Legendary cinematographer, Roger Deakins, who worked on iconic films like ‘The Shawshank Redemption,’ ‘No Country for Old Men,’ and ‘Skyfall’ in the past, was even consulted when it came to the film’s cinematography.

 The animation itself is wonderful throughout the film, as ‘Rango’ takes a more daring and unique route when it comes to its animation.
-As rather than being overly-colourful and cartoonishly-attractive similar to films like ‘Toy Story,’ ‘Frozen’ or ‘Despicable Me.’
-‘Rango’ focuses far more on being rather realistic and dirty, with each location always feeling very old and rustic.
-The character designs themselves also reflect this, as every piece of clothing and every object is coaked in scratches and dirt, giving the film an overall unpleasant yet not unattractive look.
+As rather than being overly colourful and cartoonishly attractive similar to films like ‘Toy Story,’ ‘Frozen,’ or ‘Despicable Me,’ ‘Rango’ focuses far more on being rather realistic and dirty, with each location always feeling very old and rustic.
+The character designs themselves also reflect this, as every piece of clothing and every object is coaked in scratches and dirt, giving the film an unpleasant yet not necessarily unattractive look.
 This animation style also continues to the film’s colour palette, as the pale beiges and browns give the film a true western feel.
-Due to ‘Rango’s reliance on this highly-detailed kind of animation however, there is the occasional shot where the animation looks slightly dated by today’s standards.
+Due to ‘Rango’s reliance on this highly detailed kind of animation, however, there is the occasional shot where the animation looks slightly dated by today’s standards.

-Packed with plenty of great comedic moments, attractive visuals, a great original score and of course, its marvellous cast.
+Packed with plenty of great comedic moments, attractive visuals, a great original score and, of course, its marvellous cast.
 ‘Rango’ stands as one of the best modern animated films to date, as this western adventure truly does anything it can to make itself stand-out.
-As despite the film’s few fourth-wall-breaking moments (which come-off as slightly cheesy) and the film’s sometimes overly-fast-pacing, ‘Rango’ still remains an enthralling ride.
+As despite the film’s few fourth-wall-breaking moments (which come across as slightly cheesy) and the film’s sometimes overly fast-pacing, ‘Rango’ still remains an enthralling ride.
 Although this animated flick may seem pretty unusual when compared to many other films the family can enjoy together, this true oddball of a film is sure to please those who decide to give it a chance.
 Final Rating: 8/10.